qfpl/blog/content/drafts/backpack-for-initial-and-final-encodings.md

 ---
 title: Backpack for initial and final encodings
-date: 2018-03-14
+date: 2018-03-15
 authors: dlaing
 ---

 ## Introduction

-Imagine that we want to build a data type to describe some kind of expression, and we want to write several interpreters for those expressions.
+Imagine that we want to build a data type to describe some kind of expression, and that we want to write several interpreters for those expressions.

 In our case we were going to start with an expression type:
 ```haskell